 Now if you’ll excuse me, I have a yoga class to make.
 Good luck out there boys!

-* = It’s also an essential hormone for women and I do cover that in various articles and videos.
+* = It’s also an essential hormone for women and I do cover that in various articles and videos on this site.